umr4nlp/umr-guidelines/guidelines.md

 ### Part 4-2.
 Temporal Dependency

 The temporal annotation in UMR is done at both the sentence level and the document level.
 For instance, a time expression that serves as the modifier of a predicate is annotated at the sentence level.
-In the sentence below, the time expression
+In [\[4-2 (1)\]](#4-2 (1)), the time expression
 *April 1998* is annotated as a temporal modifier of the predicate *sign*.
 Likewise, the temporal relation between an event and its document creation time (DCT) is also annotated at the sentence level.
-In the example below, the temporal relation between *sign* and the DCT is annotated as `:time (b2 /before :op (n/now))`.
+In [\[4-2 (1)\]](#4-2 (1)), the temporal relation between *sign* and the DCT is annotated as `:time (b2 /before :op (n/now))`.
 The temporal relation between an event and a time expression is annotated when a time expression is present in the sentence.
 The temporal relation between an event and the DCT is annotated when this temporal relation is defined in that context.
 For example, while the relation between *signed* and the DCT is clearly defined, the temporal relation between *fight* and the DCT is not.

+<span id="4-2 (1)" label="4-2 (1)">4-2 (1)</span>
 ```
 ::id PROXY_AFP_ENG_20020105_0162.15 ::date 2013-05-08T13:37:04 ::snt-type body ::annotator LDC-AMR-14 ::preferred
 ::snt In April 1998 Arab countries signed an anti-terrorism agreement that binds the signatories to coordinate to fight terrorism.